-Movement skills & energy for physical activity
+Movement skills and energy for physical activity, sport, and exercise

 This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-Students use a variety of tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in physical activity, sport and exercise.
-They use practical activities to demonstrate how correct application of these principles can lead to improved performance in physical activity and sport.

-Students investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
+Students use a variety of coaching and psychological tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in physical activity, sport, and exercise.
+They use practical activities to demonstrate how the correct application of these principles can lead to improved performance in physical activity and sport.
+Students investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport, and exercise.
 In particular, they investigate the characteristics of each system and the interplay of the systems during physical activity.
 Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.